logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/test-support-actions/webdriver/configure-webdriver/_index.md

 Additionally, you can use the Start-up settings to configure the cleanup.
 Click [here](/TA_FAQ/Topics/0x80020014L.html#) for more information.

-**Important:** The purpose of keeping the browser open is to help you to debug your test.
+{{<important>}} The purpose of keeping the browser open is to help you to debug your test.
 Using it may cause some problems related to headless mode, multi-execution, un-rent devices, etc. Please be aware of this before using this setting.